 In your sewing adventures, you may have come across an instruction in a pattern that reads: “stay stitch neck edge” – or otherwise uses the phrase “stay stitching,” without actually explaining what that means.

-Just what is stay stitching?
+And just what is stay stitching?
 How do you do it?
 When do you need to use it?

-So, What Is Stay Stitching?
+What Is A Stay Stitch?

 A stay stitch is a row of stitches on a single fabric layer.
-They are regular length stitches, around two millimetres long, but you don’t remove them like you remove basting stitches.
+They are regular length sewing stitches, around two millimetres long, but you don’t remove them like you remove basting stitches.

 Stay stitches are sewn about an eighth of an inch outside the seam-line, within the seam allowance, and are sewn with the grain.